MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/wrapper-sample.md

 1. Get the [GSDK wrapper sample](https://github.com/PlayFab/MpsSamples/tree/master/wrappingGsdk) using standard Git methods or downloading this as a zip file
 2. [Build Wrapper executable](#build-wrapper-executable)
 3. This step is different depending on the types of servers you want to deploy.
-    * To deploy Windows game servers, see [Combine Fakegame and the above Wrapper appplication as a zip file](#combine-fakegame-and-wrapper-application).
+    * To deploy Windows game servers, see [Combine Fakegame and the above Wrapper application as a zip file](#combine-fakegame-and-wrapper-application).
     * To deploy Linux game servers, see [Create and upload Linux container image](#create-and-upload-linux-container-image)
 4. [Deploy a build using Game Manager or API](#deploy-a-build-using-game-manager-or-api) to start creating game servers